-Teacher email, web pages and/or similar digital media tools may be utilized as avenues to disseminate homework.
-Students should make daily contact with the Homework Hotline.
-It is the responsibility of students who are absent from school to access the homework hotline for missed class work.
-To call the homework hotline, do the following (you will need a touch-tone phone):
+Teacher email, Schoology, web pages and/or similar digital media tools may be utilized as avenues to disseminate homework.
+Students should make daily contact with the Homework Hotline and/or other communication tools.
+It is the responsibility of students who are absent from school to access the Homework Hotline and/or other communication tools for missed class work.
+To call the Homework Hotline, do the following (you will need a touch-tone phone):

 - 1. Dial 570-296-3656 - 2.
 Enter the teacher's telephone mailbox number (it has 4 digits), then press # - 3.
 To access another teacher, after the first teacher's assignment is noted--press 0, enter the second teacher's telephone mailbox number, the press # - 4.
-Teachers frequently utilize Class Dojo, remind, or other technology tools to communicate with families and share.
+Teachers frequently utilize Class Dojo, remind, Schoology or other technology tools to communicate with families and share.